 Pirates among 13 schools from the Old North State competing in Greensboro

-Matthew Jabs is in his 16th year as part of the coaching staff and third as Associate Head Coach.
+Matthew Jabs is in his 15th year as part of the coaching staff and third as Associate Head Coach.
 As a coach, Jabs has been a part of two conference championship teams, coached multiple NCAA qualifiers, more than 20 ECU record holders as well as a number of all-conference performers.
-Athletes coached by Jabs have recorded nearly 80 performances ranking in the ECU all-time top 10.
+Athletes coached by Jabs have recorded over 80 performances ranking in the ECU all-time top 10.
 Along with his coaching accomplishments his efforts in recruiting have played an integral part in the teams continued success.

 Since joining the staff at ECU, Jabs has worked his way up the coaching ladder.
 Jabs began his coaching career as a volunteer assistant in 2000 and then served as a graduate assistant for the next two seasons, while pursuing a master's degree.
 After completing his postgraduate work, Jabs served as a part-time assistant coach during the 2003-04 season, while also working as an assistant coach with the Greenville Swim Club.
-Following his first season as a full-time assistant in 2005, Jabs was promoted to his current position as the Head Assistant Coach.
+Following his first season as a full-time assistant in 2005, Jabs was promoted to head assistant coach.

 As an athlete at ECU, Jabs accumulated a number of notable accomplishments.
 He was a four-year letterman who was named team captain his senior year, CAA Championship Finalist, earned ECU's Most Outstanding Swimmer twice (1999, 2000), and was ranked among the all-time top 10 in the 50, 100, and 200-yard freestyle races at the end of his swimming career.
 His most notable accomplishment came in his final meet as a Pirate when he posted the then-fastest 100-yard freestyle time in school history.